-The GVMS (Game Video Monitoring System) will be used to identify and sanction incidents of brutality or extreme violence that occurred but were not appropriately punished or identified during a game.
+The VAR Equipment will be used for Post-Match Review to identify and sanction incidents of brutality or extreme violence that occurred but were not, or not appropriately, punished or identified during a game.

-- The purpose is to retroactively sanction players for violent play that was not appropriately punished by the referees during the game. - The result of the game will not be changed. - As an example, upon review of the official video, if the TWPC determines that an incident should have been sanctioned by a brutality call, then the player involved will be suspended by the TWPC in the same manner as if the player had been sanctioned by the referees i.e. for at least 1 match. - The result of the game will not be changed but the team will have to play the next game with one player less, in the case of a 1 match suspension, or for more games if the suspension is longer. - Any team that wishes a video review of an incident must make a formal request in writing to the TWPC delegate or at the TWPC office, together with a payment of 500 Swiss Francs, or the equivalent, within 30 minutes of the conclusion of the match in which the incident is alleged to have occurred. - This is to be in the same manner as a protest. - The TWPC, on its own initiative, may also review any incident. - The TWPC must communicate any decision to suspend to the team, having a player or players suspended, prior to its next game.
+- The purpose is to retroactively sanction players for violent play that was not, or not appropriately, punished by the referees during the game. - The result of the game will not be changed. - As an example, upon review of the official video, if the TWPC determines that an incident should have been sanctioned by a brutality call, then the player involved will be suspended by the TWPC in the same manner as if the player had been sanctioned by the referees i.e. for at least 1 match. - The result of the game will not be changed but the team will have to play the next game with one player less, in the case of a 1 match suspension, or for more games if the suspension is longer. - Any team that wishes a video review of an incident must make a formal Video Review Request by using the appropriate form together with a payment of 500 Swiss Francs, or the equivalent, within 30 minutes after the conclusion of the match in which the incident is alleged to have occurred. - This Video Review Request has to be filed in the same manner as a protest. - The TWPC, on its own initiative, may also review any incident. - The TWPC must communicate any decision to suspend a team or one or more of its players, prior to its next game.

 WP 22.15 In the case of simultaneous exclusion of players of opposing teams during play, both players are excluded for 20 seconds.
 The possession clock is not reset.
 Play is restarted with a free throw to the team which had possession of the ball.
 When neither team has possession at the time of the simultaneous exclusion, for example when after a shot the ball rebounded of the goalkeeper and was floating 'in no-man's-land', the possession clock is reset to 30 seconds and play is restarted with a neutral throw.